Quarterly Product Reviews: A Practical Guide to Driving Growth

 maximizing success of quarterly product reviews

-Quarterly product reviews are a critical component of an organization's product strategy.
-They provide an opportunity to assess the performance of the product portfolio, evaluate new product ideas, and make informed decisions about resource allocation.
-Additionally, QPRs hold teams accountable, ensure alignment across the organization, and help prioritize the right ideas in the pipeline.
+Quarterly product reviews are a critical component of an organization’s product strategy.
+They provide a structured opportunity to assess product performance, evaluate new ideas, and make informed decisions about where to invest time, talent, and resources.

 Without these reviews, organizations risk making these common mistakes:

 • Designing and developing in a vacuum.
-This results in products that don't meet the market's needs or solve urgent and expensive customer problems.
+This results in products that don't meet the needs of the market or solve urgent and expensive customer problems.

 • Unclear prioritization.
 Team members can drift to working on things that aren't a priority or are not aligned with your productization goals.

-Whether you are a company just starting to productize or with an established product portfolio, your team should review product performance regularly.
-These reviews, typically led by a product leader, bring together product managers to share performance updates and involve company leaders and stakeholders with a say in decision-making.
+Whether you are a company just starting to productize or one with an established product portfolio, your team should be reviewing product performance regularly.
+These reviews, typically led by a product leader, bring together product managers to share performance updates and involve company leaders and stakeholders who have a say in the decision-making process.

 In this article, we will provide tips on how to prepare for a successful quarterly product review.
 You’ll learn: